 Mountain Bike Helmets

 Mountain bike helmets typically have more protection than road bike helmets.
-A mountain bike helmet covers more of the back of the head since you'll most likely take a tumble during a mountain bike crash.
+A mountain bike helmet covers more of the back of the head since you'll likely take a tumble during a mountain bike crash.
 In general, mountain bike helmets provide more significant protection than road bike helmets; they often weigh quite a bit more.
 Also, mountain bike helmets have the potential to be less ventilated than road helmets, seeing as they have the extra material for protection.
 Below, you can see the latest group of MTB helmets that we have tested.
-While the overall score is listed below, you should read our best mountain bike helmet review to see how each model performed in each metric.
+While the overall score is listed below, you should read our MTB helmet review to see how each model performed in each metric.

 Mountain biking comes with many different variables, from trail consistency to weather, mountain bike helmets are built to handle a wide range of impacts.